pdsink/pdsink/docs/README.md

 **PD logs**

 Start by enabling debug logs in all modules.
-Then reduce to the desired level/location.
+Then reduce them to the desired level or location.

 NOTE: EPR chargers (28 V and above) can be noisy with full logs due to EPR pings every 0.5 s.
 If that’s not critical for you, use an SPR charger to reduce